Settings of Datama Compare Extension

 2.2.
 Module Title

-Adjust text size of module title
+Adjust module title size.

 2.3.
 Comments

-Adjust text size of comments
+Adjust comments size.

 2.4.
 Plot Title